jasonwei20/jasonwei20.github.io/_pages/about.md

   - /about.html
 ---

 Hi.
 My name is Jason.
-I'm a third-year computer science major at Dartmouth College, studying Computer Science.
-I'm interested in deep learning and computer vision.
+I'm a third-year computer science major at Dartmouth College, interested in deep learning and computer vision.
 My advisor is <a href="https://www.hassanpourlab.com/" style="color:navy" target="_blank">Saeed Hassanpour</a>.
 I'm currently working on deep learning for lung cancer classification.

 ------
 My timeline: